surajsingh2/miniflix/README.md

 1. Go to the [TMDB website](https://www.themoviedb.org/).
 2. Create an account or log in if you already have one.
 3. Navigate to the [API section](https://www.themoviedb.org/settings/api).
 4. Click on "Create" to generate a new API key.
-You'll be provided with a key to access the API.
+You will be provided with a key to access the API.

 ### 4. Set Up Environment Variables

-1. Create a `.env` file in the root of the project (if it doesn't exist already).
+1. Create a `.env` file inside the root of the project (if it does not exist already).
 2. Add your TMDB API key to the `.env` file:

 ```